Telephone outside UK: 0044 207 431 1712

 • Respect for age; and for academic qualifications; current inter-generational developments

-• Process-analytical mindset: priority on quantifiable deliveries via spreadsheets (implications for negotiation; difficulties for implementing qualitative change/projects)
+• Process-analytical technical mindset: priority on quantifiable deliveries via spreadsheets (implications for negotiation; difficulties for implementing qualitative change/projects involving soft skills)

 • Humour – what’s funny/not funny in India: contrasts with UK self-deprecrating irony